Jordan receives award at EAA’s AirVenture event in Oshkosh

 “I couldn’t do it without my wife.
 She’s been incredibly supportive and is by my side always,” Ken said.
 “Both of my daughters are also pilots, one a corporate pilot, so it’s a shared family passion.”

-As Chairman of the North 40 camping at AirVenture, Ken is thrilled to be returning to the Oshkosh event for the twenty-eighth year.
+As Chairman of the North 40 camping at AirVenture, Ken is thrilled to be returning to the Oshkosh event for the 28th year.

 “I love AirVenture because of the people, the friends and the variety of aircraft,” Ken said.
 “The event is so special because you will see things you’ll never see again.”

-In addition to his involvement with Young Eagles, Ken is an instrumental volunteer for EAA not only as the Chairman of the North 40 Aircraft Registration but as a key volunteer at Sun n’ Fun each year at the EAA booth.
+In addition to his involvement with Young Eagles, Ken is an instrumental volunteer for EAA, not only as the chairman of the North 40 Aircraft Registration but also as a key volunteer at Sun n’ Fun each year at the EAA booth.
 Ken and Linda also built a Rans S-19, which he owns along with his Piper Lance.

 To learn more about the EAA Young Eagles program, visit eaa.org.